-The Council has undertaken cash flow modelling through to March 2022 which demonstrates the Council's ability to work within its Capital Financing Requirement and Cash management framework, with headroom of £74 million.
+The Council has undertaken cash flow modelling through to March 2025 which demonstrates the Council's ability to work within its Capital Financing Requirement of £71m for 2024/2025 and Cash management framework with headroom of £63 million for the same period after deducting the existing loan.

-The Council thereby concludes that it is appropriate to prepare the financial statements on a going concern basis, and that the Council will be a going concern, 12 months from the date of the audit report, based on its cash flow forecasting and the resultant liquidity position of the Council, taking account of the cash and short term investment balances of £26.5 million at 21 January 2021 and the ability for short-term borrowing under the Council's Treasury Management Policy.
+The council thereby concludes that it is appropriate to prepare the financial statement on a going concern basis, and that the Council will be a going concern 12 months from the date of the audit report, based on its cashflow forecasting and the resultant liquidity position of the Council, taking account of the cash and short term investment balances of £20.7 million at 12 January 2024 and the ability for short-term borrowing under the Council's Treasury Management Policy.
 This demonstrates that the Council has sufficient liquidity over the same period.